 • Knowledge: The students learn what professionalism means for lawyers and why it matters whether or not lawyers fulfill these expectations.
 The students also learn how, in the current environments in which lawyers work, these values of professionalism are challenged.
 This part of the course seeks to develop the students’ sensitivity to professionalism issues.

 • Values: The course seeks to have the students emerge with at least the beginning of a commitment to living up to the values of the profession.
 Another way of putting this is that the course aspires for the students to begin to form a professional identity, or set of dispositions, that will lead them to try to act in accordance with professionalism as the course defines it.
 Part of this process is for the students to learn how important it is for clients, the system of justice, and for the public more generally that lawyers live up to these virtues.
-Another goal is for the students to begin to understand that much of their own happiness as lawyers will be tied to their commitments to the values of professionalism.
+Another goal is for the students to begin to understand that much of their own happiness and success as lawyers will be tied to their commitments to the values of professionalism.

 • Skill: Professionalism issues do not arise for lawyers in the abstract, and difficult situations often involve conflicting values.
 The students need to begin to develop the skills of reflection, self-awareness, reasoning and judgment that will serve them well when they must make and implement difficult decisions under conditions of conflict among multiple goals and irreducible uncertainty.
 It is little use for students to know what professionalism means but be unable to make or implement a decision that implicates one or more of the values of professionalism.
 The course seeks to begin the process of enabling them to do so through the exercise of practical wisdom.